muppet9010/factorio-muppet-streamer/README.md

 Notes:

 - For entityType of tree, if placed on a vanilla game tile or with Alien Biomes mod a biome specific tree will be selected, otherwise the tree will be random on other modded tiles.
 Should support and handle fully defined custom tree types, otherwise they will be ignored.
+- There is a special force included in the mod that is hostile to every other force which can be used if desired for the `forceString` option: muppet_streamer_enemy.
+The `enemy` force is the one the default biters are on, with players by default on the `player` force.